RoZZaH/CI-DCD-Extensive/README.md

 5.   use the requirements.txt to install dependicies <br>
 N.B. if deploying to heroku uncomment the line for gunicorn

-6.  pip install -r requirements.txt | pipenv install requirements.txt
+6.  `pip install -r requirements.txt` or alternatively `pipenv install requirements.txt`

-7. N.B.
-If deploying to Heroku rther than testing on localhost you should probably delete or move the Pipfile and Pipfile.lock into a 'misc' folder this is set to be ignored by .gitignore (this interferes with Heroku deployment)
+7. **N.B.** If deploying to Heroku rther than testing on localhost you should probably delete or move the Pipfile and Pipfile.lock into a 'misc' folder this is set to be ignored by .gitignore (this interferes with Heroku deployment)

 8. VSCode will probably ask to install python extension and linter for the python language